Maryam-Nasseri/AI-Agents-Systems-and-Research/README.md

 ## Aomni
 Aomni is an AI agent with information extraction capabilities for business intelligence.
 It breaks down a high-level research question into a step-by-step plan and executes it, and it can access internet information without the need for an API.

+## Artisian AI
+Artisian AI is an AI Agents system for sales, e-mails, and book keeping.
+They are trained to do specific roles and integrate alongside human teams, e.g., for automating the entire outbound sales process.